 Walmart heiress Christy Walton promotes "No Kings" anti-Trump protest in ad

-Walmart heiress Christy Walton promoted a planned nationwide protest against President Trump by running a full-page advertisement that ran in the New York Times on Sunday.
+Walmart heiress Christy Walton promoted a planned nationwide protest against President Trump by placing a full-page advertisement that ran in the New York Times on Sunday.

-The ad, which notes that it was paid for by the billionaire heiress, calls on people to participate in the "No Kings" protest slated to take place across the U.S. on June 14 — the same day a military parade celebrating the Army's 250th Anniversary is set to take place in Washington, D.C.
+The ad, which the billionaire heiress paid for, calls on people to participate in the "No Kings" protest slated to take place across the U.S. on June 14 — the same day a military parade celebrating the Army's 250th Anniversary is set to take place in Washington, D.C.
 The date of the parade and protests also coincides with Mr. Trump's birthday.

-The ad urges readers to "mobilize" around the "No Kings" protest on June 14, the name and date of which is included in the ad.

 More text is printed at the bottom of the full-page advertisement.
 "We are the people of the United States of America.
 The honor, dignity, and integrity of our country are not for sale," it reads.